lilygoose89/lilybruns/_pages/about.md

 ![](/images/alsome.jpg)

 ## Oh, you want more?

-Fortunately for you, I have given up all semblance of boundaries between my personal and professional life, so here we goes...
+Fortunately for you, I have given up all semblance of boundaries between my personal and professional life, so here we goes…

 ### Around the world and back again

 Born in Jakarta, Indonesia and raised in Chiang Mai, Thailand slash Seagrove Beach, Florida.
 I was educated in Gainesville, Florida and then later in London, England.
 Just for shits and grins I lived in New York for a bit.
 Turns out I love to visit but everybody there is obsessed with working so it's a very unhealthy environment for me to be in.

 So yes, you may have noticed I have a habit of wandering around a bit (now excuse me real quick while I go update all my security questions).